 The provision applies to substitute teachers, food service workers, teacher aides, paraprofessionals, bus drivers, and any other personnel who will not be working during the break.
 Employees cannot receive unemployment benefits chargeable to school districts if they have reasonable assurance that they will return to work after the scheduled break.

 Reasonable Assurance from one district protects the former district.
 If you release a contract employee for lack of work, but learn later that they have signed a contract with another district, ask the Texas Workforce Commission to protect your account from the date they sign the new contract.

 The LRA does not protect an employer during the regular school year and is not applicable to employees on a contract.
 The sole function is to protect educational institutions in the event that an employee files a claim for unemployment insurance benefits during a scheduled break.

-For more information, contact TASB Risk Management Services Unemployment Compensation Attorney James Ezell at 800.482.7276, ext.
+You can find out information about using Reasonable Assurance to reduce Unemployment Claims costs in the article from TASB HR Services.
+For more information or questions about the LRA, contact TASB Risk Management Services Unemployment Compensation Attorney James Ezell at 800.482.7276, ext.
 2857.

 Editor's note: This article was originally published in May 2016 and has been updated for accuracy and comprehensiveness.